wagesj45/CapyKit/Documentation/Help/M_CapyKit_Helpers_SettingsHelper_GetApplicationSetting__1.md

 # GetApplicationSetting&lt;T&gt; Method

 Retrieves a setting with the given `key`.
-Returns the setting as an uncast *T*.